 This applies especially to niche markets.

-For example, if the majority of your audience is made up mainly of males between 25 and 40, purple flowers would probably equate to a death wish for your brand.
+For example, if most of your audience is mainly males between 25 and 40, purple flowers would probably equate to a death wish for your brand.

 That may be an obvious example, but there will be more subtleties to consider depending on your target demographics.